Troilus and Cressida: Scene 2

 At Calchas's tent, Diomedes calls to Cressida.
 Her father fetches her, while Troilus and Ulysses watch from one hiding place and Thersites from another.
 With Thersites's profanity and Troilus's shock providing a counterpoint, Diomedes woos Cressida, who behaves reluctantly but coyly toward his advances, fending him off for a time but never allowing him to leave.
 Eventually, she gives him a sleeve that Troilus presented to her as a love-token then she takes it back, and says that she never wants to see Diomedes again, but then softens, gives it to him once more, and promises to wait for him later, when he will come to sleep with her.
 When she is gone, and Diomedes too, Troilus is in agony, first denying the evidence seen with his own eyes, and then pledging to find Diomedes on the field of battle and kill him.
 Finally, as morning nears, Aeneas arrives to lead him back to Troy.

 Scene 3

-Hector girds for battle, while the women, i.e. his wife, Andromache and his sister, Cassandra plead with him not to go.
+Hector girds for battle while his wife Andromache and his sister Cassandra plead with him not to go.
 Both have had dreams that prophesy his death, but he dismisses their warnings.
 Troilus comes in and says that he will be fighting too; indeed, he chides Hector for having been too merciful to his enemies in the past, saying that today Troilus plans to slay as many men as he can.
 Cassandra leads Priam in, and the old king pleads with his son not to fight, saying that he too feels foreboding about this day, but Hector refuses to listen and goes out to the battlefield.
 Pandarus brings Troilus a letter from Cressida; Troilus tears it up and follows Hector out to the field.